Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

 If you want to create a Service Set, edit ``assets/icingaweb2-module-director/all-the-rest.json`` and append the definition using JSON.
 Provide new unique UUIDs.
 Do a syntax check using ``cat assets/icingaweb2-module-director/all-the-rest.json | jq`` afterwards.

+If you want to move a service from one Service Set to another, you have to create a new UUID for the new service (this isn't even possible in the Icinga Director GUI).